patrick-ogrady/libp2p-chat-demo/README.md

-# LibP2P Chat Demo
+# Libp2p Chat Demo
+This demo shows how easy it is to create a p2p chat app using libp2p.

-This demo combines the `routed-echo` and `chat-with-rendezvous` demo found in [go-libp2p-examples](https://github.com/libp2p/go-libp2p-examples) and borrows shamelessly from that repo.
+I created this demo by combining the `routed-echo` and `chat-with-rendezvous` demo found in [go-libp2p-examples](https://github.com/libp2p/go-libp2p-examples).
+I borrow **shamelessly** from that repo (especially in the *details* section of this repo).

 ## Build